 Welfare: All affective states (negative and positive) experienced over a period of interest.

 Welfare Footprint: A quantitative measurement of the impact that actions or processes across different sectors have on animal welfare.
 These sectors include, but are not limited to, industrial, commercial, agricultural, research, and natural processes.
 Like in a life cycle analysis, a welfar footprint captures all welfare-relevant processes from birth to death for every animal involved—market animals, breeding stock, and ancillary species (e.g., fish used as feed).
-The metric quantifies three dimensions of animal experiences: (1) Intensity: How severe or pleasant each lived experience is (from mild discomfort to extreme pain; from contentment to intense pleasure); (2) Duration: How long each experience lasts; (3) Prevalence: What proportion of animals experience it.
+The metric quantifies three dimensions of animal experiences: (1) Intensity: How severe or pleasant each lived experience is (from Annoying to Excruciating; from Satisfaction to Bliss); (2) Duration: How long each experience lasts; (3) Prevalence: What proportion of animals experience it.
 These dimensions are combined to calculate total time spent in positive and negative states of varying intensities.
-Results can be standardized (i) per unit of product (e.g., 10 hours of severe pain per kg meat); (ii) per person in a population; (iii) per unit of GDP, (iv) per dollar spent, among others, enabling direct comparison of welfare impacts between animal products, production methods, countries, companies, interventions, standards, or policy options.
+Results can be standardized (i) per unit of product (e.g., 10 hours of severe Pain per kg meat); (ii) per person in a population; (iii) per unit of GDP, (iv) per dollar spent, among others, enabling direct comparison of welfare impacts between animal products, production methods, countries, companies, interventions, standards, or policy options.

 Welfare Assessment (Guiding Principle): The guiding principle underlying the welfare assessments is a primary focus on the measurement of affective experiences.
 Aspects such as health, function and natural living are only important in this framework to the extent that they influence the subjective affective experiences of individuals.
 For example, subclinical health conditions, growth impairment or physical disabilities not associated with any type of unpleasantness (physical or psychological) in the short- or long-run are not considered relevant.
 Nor is the loss or deprivation of resources, or natural behaviors, that are not missed or valued by the animal (Dawkins, 2023).
 Affective experiences are taken as what matters to welfare.

 Welfare metrics: quantitative constructs used to evaluate and compare animal welfare across different situations or over time.
 They are informed by welfare indicators and are often combined to create composite scores or indices that provide a more comprehensive assessment of animal welfare.
 Unlike welfare indicators, welfare metrics should be as universal and comparable as possible.
 Welfare metrics can be used to assess animal welfare in the field, inform decisions, or track progress.
-Examples of welfare metrics include the Cumulative Pain, the welfare risk scores developed by the European Food Safety Authority (EFSA) and in semantic models such as COWEL and SOWEL.
+Examples of welfare metrics include the Cumulative Pain and Cumulative Pleasure (developed by the Welfare Footprint Framework), the Welfare Risk Scores developed by the European Food Safety Authority (EFSA) and in semantic models such as COWEL and SOWEL.
 Metrics used in assessments of animal welfare at the farm level include the scoring system of the Welfare Quality Protocol, AWIN Protocol and Animal Needs Index (see more here).

-[Circumstance]: refers to the internal and external conditions—physical, social, environmental, genetic, and procedural—that shape the lives of animals during each Life-Phase.
+Circumstance: refers to the internal and external conditions—physical, social, environmental, genetic, and procedural—that shape the lives of animals during each Life-Phase.
 These include housing dimensions, resource availability, social configurations, management practices, and inherited traits such as breed or genotype.
 Crucially, Circumstances do not directly cause affective experiences, but do so through the Biological Consequences they generate.
 Examples of Circumstances include housing design, group size, lighting schedules, enrichment access, feeding regimes, handling methods, or genetic predispositions.
 These are described for each Life-Phase of every Life-Fate, as their combination sets the stage for how an animal’s biology responds to its environment.
+Where a Circumstance can vary meaningfully in magnitude (e.g., ammonia concentration, stocking density, infestation load), it may be disaggregated into severity categories when those differences are likely to produce distinct Affective Experiences.

 Biological Consequences: are the physiological, anatomical, neurological, or cognitive changes that result from an organism’s exposure to internal or external Circumstances, or from its own Affective Experiences.
 These consequences include not only physical manifestations (e.g., wounds, inflammation, metabolic imbalances), but also sensorial and perceptual states (e.g., detecting a threat, perceiving novelty, or recognizing a conspecific) that act as the proximate precursors of affective responses.
 Conversely, Affective Experiences—particularly when intense or prolonged—can generate or modulate Biological Consequences.
-For instance, chronic fear or stress may alter hormonal profiles, immune function, or behavior, creating a feedback loop between emotional states and biological condition.
+For instance, chronic fear or stress may alter hormonal profiles.
+Biological Consequences are often multifactorial, resulting from multiple Circumstances.
+They can also cascade: an initial consequence (e.g., a fracture) may lead to secondary consequences (e.g., undernutrition due to limited food access).
+Not all Biological Consequences lead to an Affective Experience; subclinical conditions or immune suppression, for instance, may not give rise to downstream consequences that are consciously felt.

-Negative Physical Consequences: Detrimental changes to the animal’s body or physiological state that arise from adverse circumstances or internal imbalances, leading to negative affective states such as pain, discomfort, or fatigue.
+Negative Physical Consequences: Detrimental changes to the animal’s body or physiological state that arise from adverse circumstances or internal imbalances, leading to negative affective states.

-Negative Perceptual Consequences: Blocking of psychological motivations (an animal is strongly driven to perform a behavior but is prevented from doing so), or changes in the animal’s perceptual state that elicit negative affect (e.g., perception of threat, social instability) without necessarily involving physical harm.
+Negative Perceptual Consequences: Blocking of psychological motivations (e.g., an animal is strongly driven to perform a behavior but is prevented from doing so), or changes in the animal’s perceptual state that elicit negative affect (e.g., perception of threat, social instability) without necessarily involving physical harm.

 Positive Physical Consequences: Fullfilment of motivations for physical needs, or changes in the animal’s physical state, that result in positive affective states (e.g., eating, drinking, copulation).

-Scale of the Biological Consequences, defined based on clinical or observable criteria (e.g., wound depth, disease stage, gait score).
+Severity: Scale of the Biological Consequences, defined based on clinical or observable criteria (e.g., wound depth, disease stage, gait score).
 For example, a superficial scratch is less severe than a deep, infected wound.
-The distinction matters because different severities produce different intensities and durations of affective experience.
+Standardized severity classifications (e.g., cancer staging, gait scores, body condition scores) are recommended where available, as they facilitate consistency across assessments and improve comparability.

 Affective Experience: The complete, dynamic emotional event or episode resulting from specific Biological Consequences.
 Affective experiences can be positive or negative.
 In the Welfare Footprint Framework, they are the overarching phenomena being evaluated and are referred to, generally, as ‘Pain from …’ and ‘Pleasure from …’, respectively.